inex/ixp-manager-docs-md/docs/features/rpki/routinator.md

 # Routinator 3000

 **Routinator 3000** is a [RPKI](/features/rpki.md) relying party software (aka RPKI Validator) written in Rust by the good folks at [NLnet Labs](https://www.nlnetlabs.nl/projects/rpki/routinator/).
-These instructions reflect INEX's production installation from early 2019 - where we mostly follow [their own GitHub instructions](https://github.com/NLnetLabs/routinator).
+These instructions reflect Routinator 0.4, which is set up and started differently than older versions.
+This mostly follows [their own GitHub instructions](https://github.com/NLnetLabs/routinator) and [documentation](https://rpki.readthedocs.io/en/latest/routinator/).

 We use a standard Ubuntu 18.04 installation (selecting the minimal virtual server option), 2 vCPUs, 2GB RAM, 10GB LVM hard drive.